jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 1. Consumer surveys.
 Economists have borrowed a tool that environmental economists use for valuing non-consumption benefits of natural assets, such as wildlife preserves and national parks.
 The contingent valuation method (CVM) estimates the willingness to pay for non-consumption benefits of hosting a sports team (like the pride  that comes from living in a "big-league city") by administrating a series of survey questions.

 Existing studies generally find that intangible benefits are positive in some communities but far below the hundreds of millions—or billions—of dollars now commonly committed to stadium projects.
 These benefits may support some public contribution, perhaps tens of millions of dollars.
-[A review]((/https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) ) of studies of intangible benefits of hosting teams indicates that the social value amounts to less than 20% of the value of subsidies allocated.
+[A review]((https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) ) of studies of intangible benefits of hosting teams indicates that the social value amounts to less than 20% of the subsidies provided.

 2. Property values.
 If citizens value living in communities with sports teams, then they should be willing to pay higher prices fro homes cities with sports teams.
 As noted [above](#do-stadiums-increase-nearby-property-values), the effects of teams and venues on property values is ambiguous, which is consistent with CVM estimates that indicates the social value benefits are relatively small.